 About ITP (16)

-There is no answer as to what causes the immune system to mount an attack on platelets and unfortunately, there is no method we know that can definitively prevent the onset of ITP.
-There are, however, several signs and symptoms that may indicate ITP and when directly defined, may assist in early detection.
+No one knows what causes the immune system to mount an attack on platelets and, unfortunately, there is nothing we know that can definitively prevent the onset of ITP.
+There are, however, several signs and symptoms that may indicate ITP and, when directly defined, may assist in early detection.
 Possible early indicators of ITP are listed below along with several tips for living a healthy lifestyle in an effort to assist with prevention.
 There are many treatments for ITP and some people go into remission, but there is no cure for ITP.
 With increased awareness, education, and research there remains hope.

 Understand Normal Platelet Counts and Potential Causes of Low Platelets

 1. Test your platelet count with an annual complete blood count (CBC)

 2. See a hematologist if the results show a platelet count below 100,000

 - A normal platelet count is 150,000 – 400,000

 - Together with your hematologist, determine if your low platelet count may be caused by a new drug you have taken, an infection, an exposure to toxins, or something you ate.
 For more information visit Diagnosing ITP.

 - Familiarize yourself with drugs and other substances known to lower platelet counts.
 See: Warnings